NazaNEYn/Catch-the-Turtle-Game/README.md

 * `Scoreboard.py`: Manages all the information displayed to the player, including the current score and the real-time countdown timer.

 * `Target.py`: Represents the clickable turtle.
 It controls the turtle's random movements and appearance, and it detects when the player clicks on it.

+## Project Structure & Design
+The project is built using an object-oriented approach, where each part of the game is its own class.
+This separation of concerns makes the code modular and easy to manage.

+* `main.py`
+The **main entry point** of the program.
+It handles all initial setup, including getting user input, creating the screen, and instantiating the core objects of the game (`Game`, `Scoreboard`, and `Target`).
+It then starts the entire process by calling the `game_manager.start_game()` method.

+* `game.py`
+The **central game manager**.
+This class acts as a coordinator, connecting the other objects and managing the overall game state.
+It is responsible for starting the game loops for the timer and target, and more importantly, it sets a one-time "game over" timer.
+When this timer triggers, the `game_over()` method is called, which then commands the `Scoreboard` and `Target` to stop their loops.

+* `scoreboard.py`
+This class's sole responsibility is to **manage the display of the score and the timer**.
+It uses two separate `Turtle` objects to write the score and time on the screen.
+The countdown is handled by a self-scheduling loop using `ontimer()`.

+* `target.py`
+This class represents the **interactive game object**.
+It controls the turtle's random movements and appearance.
+It also contains the logic to detect a mouse click, update the score by communicating with the `Scoreboard`, and stop its own movement loop when commanded by the `Game` manager.